powerhome/oss-guide/docs/using/permitted-licenses.md

 | GNU General Public License version 3 | GPL-3.0 | ✅ | ✅ | 🚫 | 🚫 |
 | GNU Lesser General Public License version 2.1 | LGPL-2.1 | ✅ | ✅ | 🚫 | 🚫 |
 | GNU Lesser General Public License version 3 | LGPL-3.0 | ✅ | ✅ | 🚫 | 🚫 |

+## Enforcement

+Power projects which use open-source software should enforce the exclusive utilisation of [permitted licenses by use-case](../using/permitted-licenses.md).
+Further details on how to achieve this, including standardised tooling and configuration, are coming soon.